 AAP-CA Position: Support

-I am writing on behalf of the American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, to strongly support your proposed legislation SB 439 (Mitchell).
-This bill would set a minimum age of 12 for prosecution in a juvenile court.
+I am writing on behalf of the American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, to respectfully urge your signature on Senate Bill 439 (Mitchell).
+SB 439 would set a minimum age of 12 years for prosecution of a child in juvenile court, except under violent charges, as specified, including homicide.